Hybrid Events

 At a glance

 • What is a hybrid event?
-An event where on-site and online attendees experience the same programme content on equal footing.
+An event where on-site and online attendees experience the same programme content on an equal footing.

 From hybrid conferences to general meetings